symfony/symfony-docs/reference/configuration/framework.rst

 This determines whether the ``_method`` request parameter is used as the intended HTTP method on POST requests.
-If enabled, the :method:`Request::enableHttpMethodParameterOverride <Symfony\\Component\\HttpFoundation\\Request::enableHttpMethodParameterOverride>` method gets called automatically, unless the application uses a caching kernel, where you need to invoke that method manually (see :ref:`symfony2-reverse-proxy` for details).
+If enabled, the :method:`Request::enableHttpMethodParameterOverride <Symfony\\Component\\HttpFoundation\\Request::enableHttpMethodParameterOverride>` method gets called automatically.
 It becomes the service container parameter named ``kernel.http_method_override``.
 For more information, see :doc:`/cookbook/routing/method_parameters`.

 ide
 ~~~